 This morning we travel north and west through desert scenery which ranges from rugged mountains in the east through undulating seas of sand dunes to gravel plains along the coast.
 We cross the canyon of the Kuiseb River right on the Tropic of Capricorn and make our way to Moon Valley.
 At the Welwitschia Plains we see examples of the "living fossil" plant Welwitschia mirabilis, some of which are thought to be over 1,000 years old.
 Like many of the desert plants of this arid region, the Welwitschia is thought to obtain most of its moisture from very fine mist blowing off the cold Atlantic Ocean.
 This allows the plants to survive but they grow very slowly.

 This morning we explore Swakopmund.
 Founded in 1893 by the Germans as a port to rival nearby, British-controlled Walvis Bay.
 The town has many public buildings and houses dating back to the German colonial era.
 Its German Colonial atmosphere contrasts oddly with the surrounding Namib Desert.
-We include a visit to the Swakopmund Museum to learn about the history and native peoples of this isolated area.
+Optional visit to the Swakopmund Museum to learn about the history and native peoples of this isolated area.

 This morning we travel north up the Skeleton Coast, one of the most barren and hostile pieces of land in the world.
 Here dunes pile up as strong winds blow sand in off the Atlantic.
 This area is known as the "Skeleton Coast" because of the large number of ship wrecks.
 However, the harshness of the land contrasts with the richness of the sea.
 Mineral-rich currents from Antarctica well up against this coastline producing a great abundance of zoo- and phytoplankton and the many larger animals higher up the food chain.
 We visit Cape Cross where nearly 100,000 Cape Fur Seals come ashore to breed.
 We may see black-backed jackals and brown hyenas patrolling the edges of the seal colony.
 This is also an excellent area to spot sea birds such as pelicans and wading birds such as plovers along the shore.